-For the nine months ended September 30, 2010, potentially dilutive securities include options to purchase shares of Simon Property common stock, units granted under our long-term incentive performance programs and preferred units that are convertible into units.
-The only securities that had a dilutive effect for the three and nine months ended September 30, 2010 were stock options of Simon Property.
-For the three and nine months ended September 30, 2009, the only securities that had a dilutive effect were stock options of Simon Property and contingently issuable units from unit distributions.
-We accrue distributions when they are declared.
+For the nine months ended September 30, 2010, potentially dilutive securities include stock options, convertible preferred stock, units that are exchangeable for common stock, units granted under our long-term incentive performance programs and preferred units that are convertible into common units or exchangeable for our preferred stock.
+The only securities that had a dilutive effect for the three and nine months ended September 30, 2010 were stock options.
+For the three and nine months ended September 30, 2009, the only securities that had a dilutive effect were stock options and contingently issuable shares from stock dividends.
+We accrue dividends when they are declared.